A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Convergence Studies

 The point $\C$ is intentionally chosen as one of the vertices in the base triangulation so that it is present in all refinements of $\mathcal{T}_g$ and $\mathcal{T}_b$.
 The Dirichlet IBC at $\C$ is imposed by replacing the vertex DOF in $\mathcal{T}$ with the prescribed Dirichlet value.
 Figure~\ref{fig:comparison} (bottom row) shows the results for a point $\C$.

 The mesh-based solver on $\mathcal{T}_g$ converges with second-order accuracy (since the IBC is a vertex), but only first-order accuracy on $\mathcal{T}_b$.
 Therefore, the mesh-based method with $\mathcal{T}_g$ outperforms CPM with second-order IBCs in the larger error regime.
 In the lower error regime, the latter methods are similar.
 All other methods show the same ranking as the open curve case.

 The expected order of convergence is seen for all CPM IBC approaches in Figure~\ref{fig:comparison} (bottom row, (d)).
+Notably, the second-order IBC version of CPM exhibits slightly higher than expected errors at the finest grid resolution for the closed and open curve IBCs (see Figure~\ref{fig:comparison}, top and middle rows, (d)).
+This is caused by the resolution of the polyline representation of $\C$: at fine grid resolutions, the inherent sharp features of the coarse polyline $\C$ begin to be resolved more fully by the discrete CP function.
+Accordingly, no such reduction in convergence order is seen for the point IBC.